Jan 21 – Feb 11, 2020

 We joined the other tourists already on the bus, unable to find seats next to each other.
 Oh well – we would be too busy looking out the window to miss each other, right?
 Except that my seat-mate was sitting next to the window.
 This alone wasn’t really an issue: not everyone can have a window seat on a bus.
 But she spent most of the day looking at her phone, or closing her eyes, looking around only when the bus slowed down or stopped.
 What a waste of a window seat…

 Our guide almost made up for this: he provided an interesting narration for the entire trip.
-He spoke about just about everything we saw from the road, commenting on architecture, weather, hospitals, biomes, history – just about everything that could be commented on was covered.
+He spoke of just about everything we saw from the road, commenting on architecture, weather, hospitals, biomes, history – just about everything that could be commented on was covered.

 Interesting architecture near St James